trifork/secure-device-grid/README.md

 [logo]: http://securedevicegrid.com/wp-content/uploads/2016/05/logo_mark@2x.png "SecureDeviceGrid"
 [A secure and powerfull IoT platform for connectivity, software update, device management & realtime data analysis.](http://securedevicegrid.com)

-## Demo chat clients
+## Sandbox chat clients

-AThese clients can pair, connect and send messages.
+These clients can pair, connect, and send messages.

+Desktop clients
 *   [Linux 64 bit (Build on Ubuntu 15.04)](./binaries/sandbox/ubuntu/sandbox-demo)
 *   [OSX for Mac](./binaries/sandbox/macosx/Sandbox-demo)
 *   [Windows](./binaries/sandbox/windows/win32-sandbox.zip)
 *   [Android 4+](./binaries/sandbox/android/sandbox-demo.apk)
 *   [iOS 8+ (source code)](./binaries/release_ios.zip)

-The "desktop" clients are ready-to-run executables.
+The desktop clients are ready-to-run executables.
 They store their local state in the filesystem in the directory where they are launched.
 You can run multiple copies on one machine, provided you keep those directories distinct.